Portrait of Mehmet II: Interpretation and symbolic meaning

 Mehmet II had many nicknames, including "The Man Who Connected The World".
 He had an honorable reputation.
 For "a Turk" to ask a Western painter to paint a portrait of him is unusual, considering the perceptions of Turks in the West.
 Bellini's portrait can be interpreted as a tool that helped the West transition from stereotypical Islamic perceptions to more authentic perceptions.
 The portrait is unlike any other painting in terms of what it represents.
 Bellini didn't draw a portrait of Mehmet II because he wanted to depict what a sultan looks like in his painting.
 He drew the portrait because Mehmet II asked and paid him to do it.
 At the time in Venice, Bellini was a painter who painted portraits of Doges, so Italy sent him to Constantinople to paint a portrait of Mehmet II, which can be interpreted as a diplomatic gift that signifies peace and cooperation.
 Mehmet's reason for asking for a Venetian painter stemmed from his interest in Italian art.
 He owned many objects made for him by Italian artists and architects but was specifically interested in the art of portraiture.
 Mehmet cared greatly about paintings that were accurate to reality, and he wanted them for his portrait.
-He once looked at one of Bellini's paintings that captured the beheading of Saint John the Baptist, which made him unsure of Bellini's ability to paint realistically.
-To test Bellini's skills, Mehmet decapitated an enslaved person in front of Bellini and told him where he went wrong in his painting, specifically how he captured the anatomy of the head.
+Rumour has it that Mehmed II once examined a painting by Gentile Bellini depicting the beheading of Saint John the Baptist and doubted the artist’s ability to portray the scene realistically.
+To test Bellini’s skill, the Sultan allegedly ordered the decapitation of an enslaved person in front of him and pointed out the anatomical errors in the painted neck.
+However, this story is almost certainly a myth.
+It first appears in the writings of Carlo Ridolfi, produced nearly two centuries after Bellini’s visit to the Ottoman court.
+Ridolfi drew on classical precedents—particularly Seneca’s account of the Greek painter Parrhasius, where artistic imitation is presented as the ultimate goal—and his narrative was also shaped by enduring European fears of the Ottomans, often portrayed as cruel barbarians.
 The three crowns shown on the backside of Bellini's medal representing the sultan are a heraldic device repeated on both sides of his painting of the Sultan.
 The three crowns would have been easily referenced by Europeans familiar with the Swedish royal coat of arms or as a reference to the three realms (Papal triregnum).
 However, in the context of images of Mehmet, the three crowns probably reference Magna Graecia (Southern Italy), Trebizond, and Asia.
 Looking closely at Bellini's painting, the forward-most portion of the painting features an obscure seventh crown embroidered in the draped fabric.
 In the past, the seven crowns were suggested to define Mehmed's position in the Ottoman dynasty.
 Another portrait of Mehmed, probably made in Venice around c.1510, seems to show that the seven crowns were not significant, at least not in the way past historians thought they could have been.
 This painting, done about 31 years later, omits the seventh crown, meaning it may not have been as integral to Mehmet's identity as previously thought.